Irritable Bowel Disease in Pets

 A Fresh Food Diet

 Once dietary insults are removed and the GI tract is given the support it needs (via fresh food and supportive supplementation), the symptoms often are reduced or resolved.
 It can take time for the digestive lining to repair so it’s important to be patient.
 It can take years for issues to develop and therefore it can also take a long time to get your pet back to true health.
 Cooked food is often the best way to start out with IBS pets and then later shift to a raw diet when they have recovered.
-The amount of vegetables and fibre you feed your pet should be determined based on the exact cause of the IBS (the exact microbiome issue).
+The amount of vegetables and fiber you feed your pet should be determined based on the exact cause of the IBS (the exact microbiome issue).

 An elimination process is the best way to determine which individual foods work for your pet and which ones don’t.
 It’s best to start very simply and add only one new ingredient at a time in order to establish the best foods and supplements for your pet.